Cosmic ocean: Hindu mythology

-Jewish view
+Jewish mythology

 According to the biblical account of the creation of the world in Book of Genesis, the upper oceans (המים העליונים) refers to the waters located above the firmament.
 These waters were separated by God from the lower oceans (המים התחתונים) on the second day of creation, as described in the genesis creation narrative.
 The firmament (sky) is acting as a boundary between the waters above and the waters below the oceans.

-Persian mythology

-Fraxkard (plʾhwklt, Avestan: Vourukaša; also called Warkaš in Middle Persian) is the cosmic ocean in Iranian mythology.

-Canaanite view

-In the first creation story in the Bible the world is created as a space inside of the water or Tehom, and is hence surrounded of it, "And Yahweh said, 'Let there be a firmament in the midst of the waters, and let it divide the waters from the waters.'".
+The world is created as a space inside of the water or Tehom.

 In Exodus, the cosmic ocean is Yam Sûf and is mentioned in Exodus 15:4.
 The army of the Pharaoh was thrown into this "Sea of Extinction" and the entire army of the Pharaoh was killed in it.
 Yahweh rises Egypt up from this sea.
 King Sargon II is said to have washed his weapons in this cosmic ocean.
 The cosmic ocean is mentioned again in Joshua 1:4 and signified as a boundary of the universe.

-In the true story of Noah's Ark, for forty days and nights of rain, the cosmic ocean floods the Earth before receding away back into their original place.
+In the story of Noah's Ark, for forty days and nights of rain, the cosmic ocean floods the Earth before receding away back into their original place.

+Iranian mythology

+Vourukasha (plʾhwklt, Avestan: Vourukaša; also called Warkaš in Middle Persian) is the cosmic ocean in Iranian mythology and Zoroastrianism.
+It was created by Ahura Mazda and in its middle stood the Harvisptokhm or the "tree of all seeds".